 - I use a stand mixer with a whisk attachment for making butter.

-- Measure your cream (optional).
-2 cups of cream yields approximately 1/2 cup butter.
+- Measure your cream.
+2 cups of cream yields approximately ½ cup (1 stick) of butter.

 - You will need a fine strainer, a bowl, a wide spoon, and clean, cold water.

-- Put desired amount of cream into your mixing bowl.
+- Put the cream into your mixing bowl.
 It is important to only fill the bowl halfway so it does not overflow as air is whipped into the cream.
 (Take my word for it!)

 - Turn mixer on low to medium-low at first to prevent splashing.
 Once the cream begins to thicken you can turn it up to medium.

-- You will probably need to mix for about 15 minutes.
+- Mix for about 15 minutes.
 This time can vary depending on how much cream you are using and what type if mixer you have.

 - As it thickens it will first change to whipped cream.
 After the whipped cream stage it will begin to deflate and break down.
 When this begins to happen, stay close.
 When it makes the change to butter it can happen very quickly.
 It will also start to splash again so you can hang a towel over the mixer if you'd like.